ScopeLift/l2-flexible-voting/README.md

 * __WormholeMintOnL2.s.sol__ - Calls the bridge on L1 which will call the mint function on the L2 token.
 * __WormholeSendProposalToL2.s.sol__ - Create an L1 and L2 governor metadata contract, and have the L1 contract pass a proposal to the L2 metadata contract.

-These scripts are meant for end-to-end testing on real networks.
-They should not be used as-is for production deployments.
+While `WormholeL2FlexibleVotingDeploy.s.sol` can be used for production deployments, the other scripts are meant for end-to-end testing on real networks.

 ### Deploying L2 Flexible Voting